francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/It is Dark and Hell is Hot.md

 These squishy fish like creatures, once dried off, are safe to touch, after a DC 10 charisma check to fend off feeblemind.
 The ferryman tells him that most reincarnated souls are just that: reincarnated.
 Very rarely are those souls duplicated and moreover, none of these souls have gone to the next life.
 They are trapped in the River Styx and the original Whisperbottom has been for 600 years!
 The ferryman suspects interference, but never has he met a living specimen so he agreed to help out of curiosity.

-Seeking to understand what is happening to him, what has happened to him in his past lives, what the Unspeakable One wants from him, how he became this way, whether he can escape this rebirth cycle, whether he should join the Unspeakable One or fight him, etc, Malory taps into the 12 spirits of his past self:
+Seeking to understand what is happening to him, what has happened to him in his past lives, what [[The Unspeakable One]] wants from him, how he became this way, whether he can escape this rebirth cycle, whether he should join the Unspeakable One or fight him, etc, Malory taps into the 12 spirits of his past self:

 The memories from these 12 past Whisperbottoms come to Malory and he retains a handful of them, for the Whisperbottoms' lives stretch before him like a set of  parchments and slip through his mind like a sieve, not wanting to be held for long: